-National Honor Society ("NHS")
+National Beta Club and Honor Society ("NHS")

-Cambridge Academy is proud to host a chapter of the National Honor Society.
-Entrance into NHS is based not solely on grades, but also on leadership, service, and character traits.
+Cambridge Academy is proud to host a chapter of the National Beta Club and National Honor Society.
+Entrance into these clubs is based not solely on grades, but also on leadership, service, and character traits.
 Students who qualify will be asked to complete an application.
 A faculty council of at least four members will be appointed to approve candidates.
 Notification will be given to students of acceptance and an induction ceremony will be held.
-Violations of the school Honor Policy may result in dismissal from the NHS.
+Violations of the school Honor Policy may result in dismissal from either club.